nyagamunene/supermq-docs/docs/blogs/user-guide.md

 9. **Customizable and Extensible**: Magistrala's architecture allows for easy customization and extension to meet specific business needs.

-Certainly!
-Here's a more professional phrasing:

-**Please note:** Magistrala offers a variety of services, each detailed comprehensively in the [architecture documentation](../architecture.md).
+**Please note:** Magistrala offers a variety of services, each detailed comprehensively in the [architecture documentation][architecture].

 ## Getting Started with Magistrala